Job79/EasyTcp/README.md

         static void Main(string[] args)
         {
+            /* All overloads:
+             * Without encryption
+            Start(int Port, int MaxConnections = 10000, int BufferSize = 1024, bool PrintDeniedMessage = true)
+            Start(string Ip, int Port, int MaxConnections, int BufferSize = 1024, bool PrintDeniedMessage = true) Start(IPAddress Ip, int Port, int MaxConnections, int BufferSize = 1024, bool PrintDeniedMessage = true)

+            * With encryption
+            * If keysize is equal to 0 HenkTcp will automatically get the right KeySize.
+            Start(string Ip, int Port, int MaxConnections, string Password, string Salt = "HenkTcpSalt", int Iterations = 10000, int KeySize = 0, int BufferSize = 1024, bool PrintDeniedMessage = true)
+            Start(IPAddress Ip, int Port, int MaxConnections, string Password, string Salt = "HenkTcpSalt", int Iterations = 10000, int KeySize = 0, int BufferSize = 1024, bool PrintDeniedMessage = true)
+            Start(string Ip, int Port, int MaxConnections, SymmetricAlgorithm Algorithm, byte[] EncryptionKey, int BufferSize = 1024, bool PrintDeniedMessage = true)
+            Start(IPAddress Ip, int Port, int MaxConnections, SymmetricAlgorithm Algorithm, byte[] EncryptionKey, int BufferSize = 1024, bool PrintDeniedMessage = true)
+            */

+            //Examples:
-            //start server on 0.0.0.0 on port 52525 with max 10000 connections
+            //Start server on 0.0.0.0/52525 with max 10000 connections and deniedmessages will be printed in the console.
-            //Server.Start("0.0.0.0",52525,10000);
+            ///Server.Start("0.0.0.0",52525,10000, true);

-            //start server with aes encryption enabled and a password and salt Server.Start("0.0.0.0", 52525, 10000, "password","YourSalt");
+            //Start server with AES256 encryption and a Password/Salt.
+            Server.Start("0.0.0.0", 52525, 10000, "password", "YourSalt");

-            //advanced way to start a server with encryption
+            //Advanced way to start a server with encryption:
-            //create a key of 256 bits(32 bytes) and with 100000 interation(using PBKDF2) with the salt "salt"
+            //Create a key of 256 bits(32 bytes) with 100000 interation(using PBKDF2) and with Password/Salt.
-            //byte[] Key = Encryption.CreateKey(Aes.Create(),"password","YourSalt",100000,32);
+            ///byte[] Key = Encryption.CreateKey(Aes.Create(),"password","YourSalt",100000,32);
+            //Now we start the server with our own key and AES encryption.
-            //Server.Start("0.0.0.0", 52525, 10000, Aes.Create(),Key);
+            ///Server.Start("0.0.0.0", 52525, 10000, Aes.Create(),Key);

-            //start server on port 1234 on IPAddress.Any
+            //Start server on IPAddress.Any/1234.
-            //this way can't be used with encryption
             //Server.Start(1234);
-            //server can also be started with the System.Net.IPAddress
+            //Server can also be started with the System.Net.IPAddress

+            /* Set encryption
+             * Encryption can also be changed/enabled with SetEncryption.
+                SetEncryption(string Password, string Salt = "HenkTcpSalt", int Iterations = 10000, int KeySize = 0)
+                SetEncryption(SymmetricAlgorithm Algorithm, byte[] EncryptionKey)
+             */

+            /* Event Hanlers,
+             *
+            EventHandler<TcpClient> ClientConnected
+             * Will be called if a new client connected,
+             * WILL NOT BE CALLED IF CLIENT IS DENIED.
+             * Client will be denied if his ip is in the BannedClients list OR if the server reach max connected clients.
+             *
+            EventHandler<TcpClient> ClientDisconnected
+             * Will be called if client Disconnects
+             *
+            EventHandler<Message> DataReceived
+             * Will be called if server received data
+             *
+            EventHandler<Exception> OnError
+             * Will be called if server gets any error.
+             */

+            //Set EventHandlers:
-            //now we will set the event handlers Server.DataReceived += DataReceived;
+            Server.DataReceived += DataReceived;
             Server.ClientConnected += ClientConnected;
             Server.ClientDisconnected += ClientDisconnect;
-            //handlers can also be set like this:
+            //EventHandlers can also be set like this:
+            //NOTE, if a event is set like this it can't be removed, but here it isn't a problem.
             Server.OnError += (object sender, Exception e) => { Console.WriteLine(e.ToString()); };

+            /* Ban Ips,
+             * Ips can be banned, Client will be denied if he connects.
+             * !SERVER WILL NOT KICK THE CLIENT!
+             * No event will be launched, Console will print the following line if enabled on startup:
+             * "[Server]Denied {IP}"
+             */

-            //we can ban ips like this:
+            //We can ban ips like this:
             Server.BannedIps.Add("123.123.123.123");
-            //and unban them:
+            //And unban them:
             Server.BannedIps.Remove("123.123.123.123");
-            //or clear them:
+            //Or clear all banned Ips.
             Server.BannedIps.Clear();

-            while (Console.ReadKey().Key != ConsoleKey.C)
-            {
+            //We can also copy a whole list to it.
+            ///Server.BannedIps = BannedIps;

+            /* ConnectedClients & ConnectedClientsCount
+             * Get the list of connectedclients or only the count.
+                List<TcpClient> ConnectedClients
+                int ConnectedClientsCount
+             */
+            //Example:
+            ///int ConnectedClientsCount = Server.ConnectedClientsCount;
+            ///List <TcpClient> ConnectedClients = Server.ConnectedClients;

+            /* Listener
+             * Get the TcpListener of the server.
+             TcpListener Listener
+             */
+            ///TcpListener Listener = Server.Listener;

+            /* IsRunning
+             * Get the state of the server. bool IsRunning
+             */
             Console.WriteLine(Server.IsRunning ?
 "The server is running" : "The server is offline");
-                Console.WriteLine($"there are {Server.ConnectedClientsCount} clients connected");

-                Console.WriteLine("enter a message to send to all users:");
-                Server.Broadcast(Console.ReadLine());

-                //encrypted way(use only if server is started with encryption enabled) /*
-                Console.WriteLine("enter a message to send to all users:");
-                Server.BroadcastEncrypted(Console.ReadLine());
+            /* Stop
+             * Stop the server.
+             * Will execute TcpListener.Stop();
+              Stop()
              */
+            ///Server.Stop();
+            ///

+            /* Broadcast
+             * Broadcast will send a message to all connected clients Broadcast(string Data)              UTF8 will be used for strings Broadcast(byte[] Data)

+             * BroadcastEncrypted
+             * BroadcastEncrypted will send a message to all clients.
+             * The message will be encrypted with our selected algorithm/key.
+            BroadcastEncrypted(string Data)     UTF8 will be used for strings BroadcastEncrypted(byte[] Data)
+             */
+            //Example:
+            ///Server.Broadcast("Hello World!");
+            ///Server.BroadcastEncrypted("Hello World!");

+            /* Send
+             * Send a message to 1 client.
+            Send(TcpClient Client, string Data)             UTF8 will be used for strings Send(TcpClient Client, byte[] Data)

+             * SendEncrypted
+             * Send a message to 1 client.
+             * The message will be encrypted with our selected algorithm/key.
+            SendEncrypted(TcpClient Client, string Data)    UTF8 will be used for strings SendEncrypted(TcpClient Client, byte[] Data)
+             */

+            /* SendAndGetReply
+             * Send a message to a client and wait for a reply.
+            Message SendAndGetReply(TcpClient Client, string Text, TimeSpan Timeout)            UTF8 will be used for strings Message SendAndGetReply(TcpClient Client, byte[] Data, TimeSpan Timeout)
+             * SendAndGetReply
+             * Send a message to a client and wait for a reply.
+             * The message will be encrypted with our selected algorithm/key.
+            Message SendAndGetReplyEncrypted(TcpClient Client, string Text, TimeSpan Timeout)   UTF8 will be used for strings Message SendAndGetReplyEncrypted(TcpClient Client, byte[] Data, TimeSpan Timeout) */
+            //Example:
+            ///Message e = Server.SendAndGetReply(Client,"HelloWorld!",TimeSpan.FromSeconds(5));

+            //!~Infinite wait~!
+            Task.Delay(-1);
         }
-            //stop the server
-            Server.Stop();
-        }

-        private static void ClientDisconnect(object sender, TcpClient e) {
-            Console.WriteLine($"Client {e.GetHashCode()} Disconnect");
-        }

         private static void DataReceived(object sender, Message e) {
-            Console.WriteLine($"received: {e.MessageString} from: {e.TcpClient.GetHashCode()} ip:{e.SenderIP}");

-            //display encrypted data:
-            //Console.WriteLine($"received: {e.DecryptedMessageString} from: {e.TcpClient.GetHashCode()} ip:{e.SenderIP}");
-            //byte[] data = e.Data;//get bytes of message
-            //byte[] decrypted = e.DecryptedData;
-            e.Reply("reply!");//reply message
-            //e.ReplyEncrypted("reply encrypted!");

-            //get tcpclient
-            //TcpClient Client = e.TcpClient;
+            /* TcpClient
+             * Get the TcpClient who send the message. readonly TcpClient TcpClient;
+             */

+            /* Data
+             * Get the Received Data.
+            readonly byte[] Data;
+             */

+            /* DecryptedData
+             * Get the Received Data decrypted. byte[] DecryptedData;
+             * IF ALGORITHM/KEY IS INCORRECT DECRYPTEDDATA WILL RETURN NULL.
+             */

+            /* MessageString
+             * Get the received string.
+             string MessageString;              UTF8 will be used for strings */

+            /* DecryptedMessageString
+             * Get the received string decrypted. string DecryptedMessageString;     UTF8 will be used for strings
+             * IF ALGORITHM/KEY IS INCORRECT DECRYPTEDMESSAGESTRING WILL THROW AN ERROR.
+             */

+            /* ClientIP
+             * Get the Ip of the TcpClient who send the message.
+             */

+            /* Reply
+             * Send data back to Client.
+            Reply(string data)                  UTF8 will be used for strings Reply(byte[] data)

+             * ReplyEncrypted
+             * Send data back to Client encrypted.
+            ReplyEncrypted(string Data)         UTF8 will be used for strings ReplyEncrypted(byte[] Data)
+             */

+            Console.WriteLine($"Received: {e.MessageString}");
         }

         private static void ClientConnected(object sender, TcpClient e) {
             Console.WriteLine($"Client {e.GetHashCode()} connected");

-            //write something
-            Server.Write(e,"hey from server");
-            //write encrypted
-            //Server.WriteEncrypted(e,"hey encrypted!");

-            //write and wait for a reply,
-            //e = tcpclient
-            //timespan= time that it can take before resume, if not received it will return null

-            //Message Reply = Server.WriteAndGetReply(e,"hey",TimeSpan.FromSeconds(5));
-            //if (Reply == null) return;
-            //now it can be used like in the datareceived
-            //string s = Reply.MessageString;

-            //encrypted way
-            //Message Reply = Server.WriteAndGetReplyEncrypted(e, "hey", TimeSpan.FromSeconds(5));
+        }

+        private static void ClientDisconnect(object sender, TcpClient e) {
+            Console.WriteLine($"Client {e.GetHashCode()} Disconnect");
         }
     }
 }

 ```

 3. T create a client you can use the following: